adobe/umapi-cli/README.md

 Get details for all users in a given console.

-Formats: [JSON](http://jsonlines.org), CSV, or human-readable (default.)
+Formats: [JSONL](http://jsonlines.org), CSV, or human-readable (default).

 This command writes to stdout by default, but can optionally write output to a given filename.

 ```
 # write all users to a CSV file